Original Date: 4/21/2009 * Last Revision Effective: 5/27/2026

 The purpose of the IRB review is to protect the rights and welfare of participants in research projects.

-The Associate Vice President of Effectiveness and Strategic Planning or his/her designee who serves as the appointed compliance officer for the purpose of reviewing and monitoring activities will receive the completed request from the investigator.
+The executive director of effectiveness, research, and analytics or designee who serves as the appointed compliance officer for the purpose of reviewing and monitoring activities will receive the completed request from the investigator.
 The IRB will then verify the following items:

 Responsibilities of the Principal Investigator (PI)